ansys/pytwin/doc/source/index.rst

   :width: 800
   :alt: Ansys Digital Twins

-Ansys Twin Builder and Ansys Twin Deployer are open solutions that allow engineers to create digital twins and export them in the form of deployable twin runtimes.
+Ansys Twin Builder and Ansys TwinAI are open solutions that allow engineers to create digital twins and export them in the form of deployable twin runtimes.

 What is PyTwin?